 Finally, we computed skewness and kurtosis to better understand the shape of the distributions.
 Qualitatively, a positive skew indicates that the tail on the right side is longer than the left side, the bulk of the values (possibly including the median) lie to the left of the mean, and there are relatively few high values.
 Change scattering and impact skewness are positive for every customer repository, being particularly high for C7 and C8.
 Interestingly, impact skewness is much lower for C5, thus providing some evidence that this repository has a larger amount of high values for impact when compared to other repositories.
 Qualitatively, positive kurtosis indicates that the distribution has a more acute peak around the mean and fatter tails.
-Change scattering and impact kurtosis is much lower for C5, thus providing more evidence that its impact distribution is different from the others.
-In summary, by inspecting the values in Table 4, we notice that OOTB, C1, C2, C3, C4, and C6 share similar distributions for both change scattering and impact.
+Change scattering and impact kurtosis are positive for every customer repository, being particularly high for C7 and C8 again.
+In addition, impact kurtosis is much lower for C5, thus providing some the others.
+In summary, by inspecting the values in Table IV, we notice that OOTB, C1, C2, C3, C4, and C6 share similar distributions for both change scattering and impact.
 Analogously, C7 and C8 are similar to each other.
 Finally, C5 has particular distributions for the metrics, showing symptoms that workflow coupling is just starting to become out of control.